ionic-team/cs-demo-offline-storage/README.md

-# Couchbase Lite Storage Demo - Tea Cagtegories
+# Offline Storage Storage Demo

-This application performs full CRUD operations storing the data in a local Couchbase Lite database.
-The solution used for this application is a special purpose plugin, and its functionality is tailored around a specific customer's needs.
-This plugin is best used only for applications that have a specific need to support Couchbase.
-For a better general offline storage option that is not dependent on Couchbase, please see our Offline Storage solution.
+This applications demonstrates the generic base configuration of the Ionic Enterprise Offline Storage solution.
+This demo application deals with configuration and creation of the database and demonstrates sample CRUD operations.

 ## Running the Application

-In order to run this application, you need access to the Ionic Enterprise Couchbase Lite plugin.
-If you have a specific need for Couchbase Lite support and do not have access to this plugin, please contact your account manager.
+In order to run this application, you need access to the Ionic Enterprise Offline Storage plugin.
+If do not have access to this plugin, please contact your account manager.

 Here are the general steps required to run this application: